0xReLogic/Go-ShareIt/README.md

 ## How to Contribute

 We welcome contributions from everyone to make Go-ShareIt better!
-If you're interested in helping, here are the areas where we need the most help:
+If you're interested in helping, here are some areas where contributions would be valuable:

-1.  **Implement Roadmap Features**: You can pick up any item from the **v1.5 Roadmap** or **v2.0** above.
-Features like **end-to-end encryption** or **token encryption** would be incredibly valuable additions.

-2.  **Concurrency Improvements**: We currently use a standard `mutex` for access control.
+1.  **Concurrency Improvements**: We currently use a standard `mutex` for access control.
 We'd like to implement more sophisticated solutions to handle many concurrent connections:
     -   **For Uploads**: Use a *Worker Pool Pattern* to limit the number of simultaneous uploads.
     -   **For Downloads**: Use a *Channel as a Semaphore* to ensure only one download is active per token.

-3.  **Refactoring & Testing**: Help write unit and integration tests to ensure code stability and reliability as new features are added.
+2.  **Testing**: Help write unit and integration tests to ensure code stability and reliability.

+3.  **Documentation**: Improve documentation, add examples, or create tutorials.

 Please open a new issue to discuss your ideas or claim an existing one before you start working.
 Thank you for helping!